VIAcode/VIAcode-AzureDevOps-connector-for-ITSM/Azure Dev Ops Connector Configuration Guide.md

 In the the path  with SDP installed do following actions:

 1. Place file Create_Azure_DevOps_Work_Item.html
-2. Create  folder with name "scripts"  in "resources" and place following file "Create_Azure_DevOps_Work_Item.js"
+2. Create folder with name "scripts" in "resources" and put file "Create_Azure_DevOps_Work_Item.js" there
 3. Create  folder with name "css" in "resources" and place following file "Create_Azure_DevOps_Work_Item.css"